AMWA-TV/ms-05-02/docs/Blocks.md

-    attribute NcOid oid; // OID of member attribute NcBoolean constantOid // TRUE iff member's OID is hardwired into device attribute NcClassIdentity identity; // Class ID & version of member attribute NcLabel userLabel; // User label
+    attribute NcOid oid; // OID of member attribute NcBoolean constantOid // TRUE iff member's OID is hardwired into device attribute NcClassIdentity identity; // Class ID & version of member attribute NcString? userLabel; // User label
-    attribute NcOid owner; // Containing block's OID attribute sequence<NcPropertyConstraint>? constraints // Constraints on this member or, for a block, its members.
+    attribute NcOid owner; // Containing block's OID attribute sequence<NcPropertyConstraints>? constraints // Constraints on this member or, for a block, its members.
 };
 ```